jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

              &= (exp(e(h,r,t)))/(sum_(t_h in cal(N)_h) exp(e(h,r,t_h)))
 $ <eq-gnn-attention>

-For the aggregation function (@eq-gnn-aggregation), it follows the `GraphSAGE` @graph-sage-2017 specified criteria (symmetric and trainable).
+The aggregation function (@eq-gnn-aggregation) is adopted from @kgat-2019, following the `GraphSAGE` @graph-sage-2017 specified criteria (symmetric and trainable).
-Furthermore, the authors of `ShadeWatcher` have adopted an individual solution @kgat-2019.
 In terms of each layer, there is a shared learnable weight represented by $bold(W)^((l))$, which linearly transforms the concatenated values of the current node $h$ and $cal(N)_h$.
 It is worth mentioning that the symbol $dot || dot$ denotes the used concatenation operator.
 Additionally, for enhanced expressiveness, the value undergoes a non-linear transformation using a leakyReLU function.